conventional-commits/conventionalcommits.org/index.md

 consumers of your library:

 1. **fix:** a commit of the _type_ `fix` patches a bug in your codebase (this correlates with [`PATCH`](http://semver.org/#summary) in semantic versioning).
 2. **feat:** a commit of the _type_ `feat` introduces a new feature to the codebase (this correlates with [`MINOR`](http://semver.org/#summary) in semantic versioning).
 3. **BREAKING CHANGE:** a commit that has the text `BREAKING CHANGE:` at the beginning of its optional body or footer section introduces a breaking API change (correlating with [`MAJOR`](http://semver.org/#summary) in semantic versioning).
-A breaking change can be part of commits of any _type_. e.g., a `fix:`, `feat:` & `chore:` types would all be valid, in addition to any other _type_.
+A breaking change can be part of commits of any _type_.
 4. Others: commit _types_ other than `fix:` and `feat:` are allowed, for example [commitlint-config-conventional](https://github.com/marionebl/commitlint/tree/master/%40commitlint/config-conventional) (based on the [the Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)) recommends `chore:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`, and others.
 We also recommend `improvement` for commits that improve a current implementation without adding a new feature or fixing a bug.
 Notice these types are not mandated by the conventional commits specification, and have no implicit effect in semantic versioning (unless they include a BREAKING CHANGE, which is NOT recommended).
 <br />
 A scope may be provided to a commit's type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

 ## Examples